 García de Marina.
 Uchrony

-Erarta Museum presents an exhibition by the Spanish Surrealist photographer García de Marina whose art challenges the viewer’s imagination
+Erarta Museum presented an exhibition by the Spanish Surrealist photographer García de Marina whose art challenges the viewer’s imagination

 - Alternative vision of reality